aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 ## <a name="RunattribtoGenerateaProductAttributionNoticePackage">Run attrib to Generate a Product Attribution Notice Package</a>

 When your Product BOM (your filtered software inventory) is ready, you can save it as a .csv file, and use it as input to run attrib to generate your product attribution notice package.
-Note that attrib will use the "about_file_path" column in your software inventory to get all the fields that it needs from your previously generated AboutCode Toolkit files.
 The official attrib parameters are defined here:

 * [https://github.com/nexB/aboutcode-toolkit/blob/develop/REFERENCE.rst](https://github.com/nexB/aboutcode-toolkit/blob/develop/REFERENCE.rst)

 Here is an example of a attrib command:

-about attrib --template /Users/harrypotter/myAboutFiles/my_attribution_template_v1.html --mapping --inventory /Users/dclark1330/cipher/myProject-attribution-input.csv /Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-attribution-document.html
+about attrib --template /Users/harrypotter/myAboutFiles/my_attribution_template_v1.html /Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-attribution-document.html

 Note that this example attrib command does the following:

-* Activates the --templaten option to specify a custom output template.
+* Activates the --template option to specify a custom output template.

-* Activates the --mapping option to use a custom MAPPING.CONFIG file.

-* Activates the --inventory option to specifies the path of the filtered software inventory to control the processing.

 * Specifies the path of the AboutCode Toolkit files needed to generate the output document.